 Music Team reps reviewed outputs in detail.
 Their feedback shaped guardrails, fallback logic, and tone.

-We launched with artists who had recently released music.
+Phase 1 launched with artists who had recently released music.
 Early prompts focused on release timing and playlist pitching.

 "How it works" preview